dcl-2019-04/curriculum/docs/model-eval.md

 ```

 A crucial part of the modeling process is determining the quality of
 your model.
-Often, you’ll want to compare different models to each other
-to figure out which one fits your data the best.
-In this reading, we’ll
+In this reading, we’ll explore how to compare different
-explore how to compare different models to each other and pick the
+models to each other and pick the one that best approximates your data.
-highest quality one.

 ## The problem

 In order to illustrate the process of model evaluation, we’re going to
 use simulated data.
 To simulate data, you pick a function and use that
 function to generate a series of data points.
-The advantage of using
-simulated data is therefore that we actually know the functional
-representation of the data, since we were the ones to create the data.
-We can then compare any models we make to the true function.
+We can then compare any
+models we make to the true function used to generate the data.

 Note that you almost always won’t actually know the functional
-representation of your data.
-If you did, you probably wouldn’t need a
+representation underlying your data.
+If you did, you probably wouldn’t
-model in the first place.
+need a model in the first place.

 For our simulated data, let’s assume there’s some phenomenon that has a
 functional representation of the form

-\[y = f(x)\]
+    y = f(x)

 In other words, the phenomenon is purely a function of the variable `x`,
 and so, if you know `x`, you can figure out the behavior of the
 phenomenon.
-Here’s the \(f\) that we’ll use in this reading.
+Here’s the function `f()` that we’ll use.

 ``` r
 # True function
 f <- function(x) x + 50 * sin((pi / 50) * x)
 ```

-\(f\) is the true function, but let’s also assume that any measurements
+`f()` is the true function, but let’s also assume that any measurements
-of \(y\) will have errors.
+of `y` will have errors.
 To simulate errors, we need a function that
-adds random noise to \(f\).
-We’ll call this function \(g\).
+adds random noise to `f()`.
+We’ll call this function `g()`.

 ``` r
 set.seed(439)